ggonzalezh/CV/README.md

 - Configure the work environment for the projects.
 - Instated JavaScript integration tests as part of the deployment process for a number of projects.
-- Participated in daily SCRUM standups and developed through multiple sprints.
+- Participated in daily SCRUM meetings and developed through multiple sprints.

-## Career history

-### Econssa Chile S.A. - Santiago, Chile

-**Professional Practice**

-_February 2017 - May 2017_

-Day-to-day activities consisted on quality assurance tests for internal company software.
-Other skills and duties include:

-- Technical help for company workers with the computer, printer, etc.
-- Software tracking meetings.

 ## Personal Projects